4. Yahweh’s 10 Words at Sinai

 Mount Sinai – 10 Commandments

 Yawheh God gave His Chosen People, Israel, 10 Commandments (10 Words or Principles) on loving God and one another called the Torah.
-It is God’s Way to show Israel how to love and know that bessings follow from obedience.
+It is God’s Way to show Israel how to love and teach that blessings follow obedience.

 1Jn 5:3 Mat 22:37-40 Rom 13:10 Mat 5:18 Psa 1:1-2